helm/helm-www/content/en/docs/topics/plugins.md

 the name it will use (e.g. `helm NAME` will invoke this plugin).

-_`name` should match the directory name._ In our example above, that means the plugin with `name: keybase` should be contained in a directory named `keybase`.
+_`name` should match the directory name._ In our example above, that means the plugin with `name: last` should be contained in a directory named `last`.

 Restrictions on `name`: